-In a high-speed wireless system, the symbol rate R_s is high, hence the symbol time T_s is low.
-As the symbol rate R_s becomes higher and the symbol time T_s becomes shorter, eventually T_s can become much shorter than the channel delay spread τ (i.e., $T_s \ll \tau$) for a given channel.
-When the symbol time becomes small as compared to the channel delay spread, the delayed versions of one symbol start to leak into and interfere with the subsequent symbol (see Figure 2).
-This phenomenon, called ISI, turns out to be a major impediment to high-speed wireless systems.
+- In a high-speed wireless system, R_s is high, symbol time T_s is low. - As Symbol rate R_s becomes higher and the symbol time T_s becomes shorter, eventually T_s can become much shorter than the channel delay spread τ (i.e., $T_s \ll \tau$) for a given channel. - The delayed versions of one symbol start to leak into and interfere with the subsequent symbol.